 Suit up and dress up for a glamorous night on the town when visiting the casino, guests have access to a beautiful bar area that provides not only drinks but food as well.

 The age for entry to SkyCity is 20 and it is advised to stay within your limits to make the most of the evening here.

 This lovely suburb is also home to the perfect place for Auckland sightseeing moments.

 Named after George Eden the 1st Earl of Auckland, the central point in this area is Mount Eden.

-Mount Eden is a dormant volcano with a summit that is the highest point in the city.
+Mount Eden is a dormant volcano in New Zealand with a summit that is the highest point in the city.

 That being said, you can imagine the stunner views you’ll get from the top.
 But don’t rush it!

 Wander through the lovely green park below and then continue onto the 2km trail that will take you along the incredible craters where you should keep your eyes peeled for the locals, sheep that is.